stastnypremysl/lsql-csv/README.md

 What a nice oneliner (twoliner)!
 Try it yourself!

 ### Documantion of language
+We suppose, you have already read everything before this section and you understood it.

 Each column have number and may have name.
 If the source is file and have been given a name XXX by a user and can be addressed by XXX.N or XXX.NAME.
 It can be also addressed using &M.N syntax, where M is m-th input file or stdio.

 Each command is made from blocks separated by comma.
 There are these types of blocks.

 If you want to write exotic identifiers/names, put them in \`EXOTIC NAME\`

+#### Exotic chars
+There are some chars which can't be in symbol names (column names).
+For simplicity, you can suppose, they are everything but alphanumerical chars excluding `-` and `_`.

+These chars can be used for fast appending.
+If two atoms are written without space and can be separated by compiler using the exotic chars, they will be appended.
+For example `abc"abc"` means: append column abc to the string abc.

 #### Select blocks
 These blocks determine output.
 They are similar to bash expressions.
 They are made by statements separeted by whitespaces.
 These statements are expanded, evaluated, matched to column name and printed in delimitered format.